Reading time: 4 minutes

 How is the sole purpose test administered?

 While one of the main attractions of SMSFs is the level of control they give to their member/trustees, there are limits to that control.
 For instance, a common misunderstanding among small business owners is to treat their SMSF like a personal fund they can dip into when their business is going through a rough patch.
-Some SMSF trustees may also be tempted to help family members with a loan from fund money.
+Some SMSF trustees may also be tempted to help family members with a loan from fund money, or cheap rent in a property owned by the fund.

 But the rules are clear: the early release of money or assets to fund members or their relatives is illegal.